-So this recipe for homemade pita bread has ruined me for the store-bought variety forever.
+This Easy Pita Bread has ruined me for the store-bought variety forever.
 I don’t have a ton of experience baking bread from scratch and it’s an area of my kitchen abilities that I’ve been wanting to improve upon for a while.
 Since making a few batches of these pretzels and making homemade pizza dough more often, I’m getting more comfortable with the process of allowing enough time for homemade dough to rise and also kneading the dough both with my KitchenAid mixer and by hand.
 There is something relaxing about the whole process.
-But I’m still just at the beginning… there’s a ton of other breads on my list to tackle, including sandwich rounds, baguettes and croissants.
-So stay tuned in the coming months for those recipes.
+But I’m still just at the beginning…

-In the meantime, this pita bread is essentially like making individual pizzas without the toppings.
+In the meantime, this easy pita bread is essentially like making individual pizzas without the toppings.
 The thinness of the dough allows the steam to do its work and puff-up the top of the dough, allowing for the pocket you are used to seeing in a pita round.
-They look rustic, and the pocket is not exact like in a store brand, but I promise the taste more than makes up for uniformity (and isn’t uniformity boring anyway?)
+They look rustic, and the pocket is not exact like in a store brand, but I promise the taste more than makes up for uniformity.

 Again, I looked to Annie’s Eats for my initial recipe and she blogged the recipe from Brown Eyed Baker.
 I used my pitas for falafel “gyros”.
 My falafel was a simple boxed mix made by Fantastic Foods that you add water to, then saute the patties in olive oil.
 I combined the falafel patties with some caramelized grape tomatoes and onions, feta cheese and a quick tzatziki sauce.
-I’m sharing the recipes for both the pita bread and the tzatziki sauce in my recipe cards below.
-Other than allowing time for the dough to rise, this was actually a quick and simple dinner and my whole family loved it, especially my husband and son!
+Other than allowing time for the dough to rise, this was actually a quick and simple dinner and my whole family loved it.

 - 3 c. all-purpose flour, + 1/2 - 3/4 c. as needed